 Introduction to the Initiative

-We are an informal collaboration initiated by Edirisa, a social enterprise from Lake Bunyonyi, and open to anyone.
+We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and anyone with interest in the region is most welcome to join us.
 Numerous private and government partners have supported us by advertising in our media, sending participants to our events, providing complimentary services/discounts for fam trips, funding our activities, and more.
 Based on their feedback, a process of growing into the Gorilla Highlands Society is under way, on the foundation of Getting Things Done.

 Stay in Touch: GH News

-We produce Gorilla Highlands News four times a year.
-It is a one-page PDF delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:
+Every month we produce Gorilla Highlands News, a one-page PDF primarily delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:

 photo: Abby Bluth; featured photo: Marcus Westberg

 Uganda, Rwanda and DR Congo are all going to be successful countries and good neighbours one day.
 The history of Latin America, Asia and even Europe can hint at how the development stages go; it’s mostly a matter of time and patience.

 But why be patient when we don’t need to be?